JonPSmith/EfCore.TestSupport/README.md

 Since .NET 8 this library only supports one .NET.
 This change makes it easier to update to the next .NET release.

+- Version 10.?.? supports NET 9 only
 - Version  9.?.? supports NET 9 only
 - Version  8.?.? supports NET 8 only
 - Version  6.?.? supports NET 6, 7 and 8
-- Version 5.2.? supports NET 5, 6 and 7

 _There are older versions of the EfCore.TestSupport library, but .NET lower than .NET 5 are not supported by Microsoft._